lexermal/se-learning-assistant/README.md

 ## Todo
 - Project cleanup (title, pages, files) in main application
-- Show in navbar all plugins with their actions
 - main application sends the api urls to the plugins (currently hardcoded in flahcards translation page)

 ### Storytelling plugin - Understanding